oracle/weblogic-deploy-tooling/site/model_help.md

     JdbcResource
     SubDeployment
 ```
 This result lists the attributes and folders available for the `JDBCSystemResource` folder in the `resources` section of the model.
-This information could be used to construct this model section:
+You can use this information to construct this model section:
 ```yaml
 resources:
     JDBCSystemResource: